The Truth about Ikea Kitchen Cabinets

 Appearance Of Ikea Kitchen Cabinets

 This last category is entirely up to you.
-I have found that when assembled correctly with the right amount of additional details (lighting, hardware, windows, etc..) an IKEA kitchen can look every bit as custom as one 3x the price.
+I have found that when assembled correctly with the right amount of additional details (lighting, hardware, windows, etc..) kitchen cabinets can look every bit as custom as one 3x the price.
 Of course it will never compare to a custom cabinet with inset doors (as opposed to overlay doors which is all IKEA makes) but for the money I don’t think you can find a better deal.
 Just be sure to get a second opinion on the planning as the standard work triangle is not the only consideration for a functional kitchen.
 You need to make sure you have the proper clearances for walking by, the proper support for countertops, and enough room to open doors and drawers.

 Below are a few more samples of other IKEA kitchens that we’ve done.
 Please also leave your feedback on anything you feel is good or bad with the systems.
 Maybe IKEA will catch on to our suggestions in the next generation.

 In summary, IKEA cabinets can really pull off a quality look if you plan it properly and take time with the assembly.
 They are limited in cabinet types and accessories, but the money you save will allow you to spend more on countertops and lighting which really add to a kitchen.
-However, if you truly desire a custom kitchen with solid wood construction and specific finishes, there is no substitute for a quality cabinet shop.
+However, if you truly desire a custom kitchen remodel with solid wood construction and specific finishes, there is no substitute for a quality cabinet shop.
 Just be prepared to spend considerably more.

 original post http://poconomodern.blogspot.com/2012/03/truth-about-ikea-kitchen-cabinets.html